Beijing – Xi’an – Chengdu – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 Morning sightseeing begins at Shaanxi Provincial Museum.
 The modern, well-organized museum was completed in 1992 and traces the history of Xian from prehistory to the Qing dynasty (1644-1912).
 The extensive galleries and exhibitions offer the visitor an excellent introduction to the area that greatly improves understanding of the numerous historical sites in and around the city.

 We then visit the grand mosque in the old town centre and the adjacent Muslim bazaar.
 The mosque was established in the 8th century but the majority of the complex was constructed in the Ming Dynasty (1368-1644).
 It was further expanded in the Qing Dynasty.
-Unlike most mosques in Middle Eastern or Arab countries, this mosque is completely Chinese in architectural style.
+Unlike most mosques in Middle Eastern or Arab countries, this mosque is completely Chinese in style.
 It has neither domes nor traditional minarets.

 This afternoon we ride the bullet train (G1975, 14:34/18:25) to Chengdu, the capital of populous Sichuan Province.
 The ancient city has a population of 14 million with half of that within the urban centre and the remainder in the surrounding districts.
 The fertile Chengdu Plain, on which Chengdu is located, is also known as “Country of Heaven”, a phrase also often translated as “The Land of Abundance”.
 The discovery of the Jinsha site suggests the area of Chengdu had become the centre of the Bronze Age Sanxingdui culture around the time of the establishment of the state of Shu, prior to its annexation by Qin in 316 BCE.